The best retro diner in every state

 Tennessee: The Arcade Restaurant, Memphis

 Speros Zepatos, a Greek immigrant from Cephalonia, founded Memphis’ oldest restaurant in 1919.
-Updated by his son Harry in the 1950s, it remains appealingly old school and is now a local landmark and popular location for movie shoots (it featured in The Firm and Walk the Line to name a few).
-The French toast, biscuits and gravy, and sweet potato pancakes are divine.
+Updated by his son Harry in the 1950s, it remains appealingly old school and is now a local landmark and popular location for movie shoots (it featured in The Firm and Walk the Line, to name a few).
+The French toast, biscuits and gravy, and sweet potato pancakes are said to be divine.

 Texas: Original Market Diner, Dallas

 Built in 1954 as a drive-in, this venue has changed hands and names over the years, but has been the Original Market Diner since 1989.
-Changes or not, it's fast and friendly and continues to serve home-cooked food in hearty Texan-sized portions, with bottomless coffee.
-The Denver omelette, biscuits and gravy, banana-bread French toast and homemade pie all get a thumbs up.
+It's known for its fast and friendly service, and continues to serve home-style food in hearty Texan-sized portions, with bottomless coffee.
+The Denver omelet, biscuits and gravy, banana-bread French toast, and homemade pies all get a thumbs up.

 Utah: Sill’s Cafe, Layton

 This retro diner has been owned and operated by the Sill family since the 1950s.
-Customers love the retro mom and pop vibe, but the food impresses even more.
-The chicken fried steak with gravy is the most popular dish on the menu, juicy with a crisp batter.
-However, visitors also say exceptional things about the scones with honey butter.
+Customers love the retro mom-and-pop vibe, but the food impresses even more.
+The juicy with a crisp batter chicken fried steak with gravy is the most popular dish on the menu, but customers also rave about the scones with honey butter.

 Vermont: Henry’s Diner, Burlington

-Over 90-years-old, this diner is as retro as it gets with its lime green exterior, neon red Henry’s Diner sign, bright yellow vinyl booths, bar area and tiled floor.
+Established in 1925, this diner is as retro as it gets, with its lime-green exterior, neon red Henry’s Diner sign, bright yellow vinyl booths, bar area, and tiled floor.
 The menu is diner and Greek food, plus a few blasts from the past like root beer float and Vanilla Cream soda.
-The eggs Benedict served with home fries and the French toast are food highlights.
+The eggs Benedict, served with home fries, and the French toast are food highlights.

 Virginia: Pink Cadillac Diner, Natural Bridge